-Currently, stumpage prices are roughly inline with log prices-both having rebounded from the fall in
+When actual DNR stumpage prices differ significantly from the derived stumpage prices, a correction is likely to occur.
+Currently, stumpage prices are roughly in line with log prices-both having rebounded from the fall in Q2.

-Q2.
 While log and lumber prices bottomed out in April, DNR stumpage prices fell through May, to a low average auction price of \$215/mbf.
-However, they rebounded earlier than expected, jumping to \$347 in July, which typically have the lowest auction prices of a year.
+However, they rebounded earlier than expected, jumping to \$347 in July, which typically has the lowest auction prices of a year.

-As always, these prices also depend heavily upon the characteristics of the sales, particularly the type and quality of the wood, the type of logging, and the costs associated with road building and maintenance.
+As always, these prices also depend heavily upon

+the characteristics of the sales, particularly the type and quality of the wood, the type of logging, and the costs associated with road building and maintenance.
 Right now, sales prices may also be more heavily influenced by the ready availability of the sales, that is, whether purchasers can begin harvesting soon or whether they have to do a lot of preparatory work.